cwtsteven/C-like-Compiler/README.md

 ## Run the compiler
 In order to run the parser, execute<code>./Main.native file [-fopoff]</code>, then enter you code in the console.

+1. <code>file</code> is the path of the source code.
-1. <code>-fopoff</code> turns off fron-end optimisation.
+2. <code>-fopoff</code> turns off fron-end optimisation.
 If this tag does not appear, the compiler will perform front-end optimisation by default.

 ## Run the tests
 In order to run the tests, execute<code>./TestBench.native</code>.